oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 ## Task 5: Set Up Department 2

 1. Enter the SQL Developer web URL, `http://localhost:8080/ords/pool2/sql-developer`, to access Department 2 database.

     A sign-in page for Database Actions is displayed.

-2. Enter the schema username and password that you have specified in the previous tasks.
+2. Enter the new password that you have specified, <new-freepdb2-password>, to access the FREEPDB2 database as `OTMM` user.

     The Database Actions page is displayed.